klauspost/reedsolomon/README.md

 # Performance on ppc64le

 The performance for ppc64le has been accelerated.
-This gives roughly a 10x performance improvement on this architecture as can been seen below:
+This gives roughly a 10x performance improvement on this architecture as can be seen below:

 ```
 benchmark                      old MB/s     new MB/s     speedup